amjadkfp/wazuh-snort-soc-lab/README.md

 ---

 > ### ⚠️ A note on "SOAR"
 > This project is **not** a full SOAR platform.
-What it *does* demonstrate is the fundamental SOAR concept — **automated, detection-triggered response** — implemented using Wazuh's native Active Response module.
-A production SOAR would layer on cross-tool orchestration, ticketing integration, and analyst approval workflows on top of what's built here.
+Phases 0–5 demonstrate the fundamental SOAR concept — **automated, detection-triggered response** — implemented using Wazuh's native Active Response module.
+Phase 6 extends this with a genuine cross-tool orchestration layer (n8n), consuming Wazuh alerts via webhook, enriching them, and notifying analysts in real time — moving this project further toward a real SOAR pattern while still being honest that a production SOAR would add ticketing integration, analyst approval workflows, and multi-tool case management on top of what's built here.
 This project is scoped and honest about that boundary — and that's deliberate.

 ---